briancappello/flask-unchained/docs/bundles/controller.rst

 .. list-table:: Declarative Routing Functions
    :header-rows: 1
-   :widths: 15 85
+   :widths: 20 80

    * - Function
      - Description
+   * - :func:`~flask_unchained.include`
+     - Include all of the routes from the specified module at that point in the tree.
+   * - :func:`~flask_unchained.prefix`
+     - Prefixes all of the child routing rules with the given prefix.
+   * - :func:`~flask_unchained.func`
+     - Registers a function-based view with the app, optionally specifying the routing rules.
    * - :func:`~flask_unchained.controller`
      - Registers a controller and its views with the app, optionally customizing the routes to register.
    * - :func:`~flask_unchained.resource`
      - Registers a resource and its views with the app, optionally customizing the routes to register.
-   * - :func:`~flask_unchained.func`
-     - Registers a function-based view with the app, optionally specifying the routing rules.
-   * - :func:`~flask_unchained.include`
-     - Includes all of the routing rules from the specified module at that point in the tree.
-   * - :func:`~flask_unchained.prefix`
-     - Prefixes all of the child routing rules with the given prefix.
-   * - :func:`~flask_unchained.delete`
+   * - :func:`~flask_unchained.rule`
-     - Defines a controller/resource method as only accepting the HTTP ``DELETE`` method, otherwise the same as :func:`~flask_unchained.rule`.
+     - Define customizations to a controller/resource method's route rules.
    * - :func:`~flask_unchained.get`
      - Defines a controller/resource method as only accepting the HTTP ``GET`` method, otherwise the same as :func:`~flask_unchained.rule`.
    * - :func:`~flask_unchained.patch`